top of page

 Access 5

-Downtown Indianapolis has an array of one-way streets, but many of them are reverted to direct traffic back onto the interstate after the game.
+Downtown Indianapolis has an array of one-way streets, but many are reverted to direct traffic back onto the interstate after the game.
 The local police do an honorable job directing traffic after the game to ensure smooth sailing from the parking lots onto the city streets and local interstate.

 Inside the venue, the concourses are wide and spacious for easy access.
 There is plenty of signage, video screens, and open areas to help guide you through your visit.
 If you happen to get lost, ask a friendly staff member to help you find your way to a particular area of Lucas Oil Stadium.

-Return on Investment 5
+Return on Investment 4

 Extras 4

-Lucas Oil Stadium earns several points including Touchdown Town on Georgia Street before the game.
+Lucas Oil Stadium earns several points, including Touchdown Town on Georgia Street before the game.
 The atmosphere includes concerts, lounge chairs, children’s activities, drinks, and outdoor games.
 The earlier the season, the better the weather will be in Indianapolis.

 Final Thoughts